-Based on the published, peer-reviewed literature, we compiled a list of the pediatric chronic conditions where each condition was represented in all or most of the papers reviewed (Feudtner, Christakis, Connell, 2000; Feudtner, Hays, Haynes, et al., 2001; Fowler, Gallagher, Homer, 2001; Ireys, Anderson, Shaffer, et al., 1997; Neuzil, Wright, Mitchel, et al., 2000; Seferian, Lackore, Rahman, et al., 2006; Todd, Armon, Griggs, et al., 2006; Valentine, Neff, Park, et al., 2000).
-See the Supporting Documents for a listing of the ICD-9 codes for the chronic conditions included in this analysis.
+Based on published peer-reviewed literature, we compiled a list of pediatric chronic conditions (see Supporting Documents for the list of ICD-9 codes) where each condition was represented in all or most of the papers (Feudtner, Christakis, Connell, 2000; Feudtner, Hays, Haynes, et al., 2001; Fowler, Gallagher, Homer, 2001; Ireys, Anderson, Shaffer, et al., 1997; Neuzil, Wright, Mitchel, et al., 2000; Seferian, Lackore, Rahman, et al., 2006; Todd, Armon, Griggs, et al., 2006; Valentine, Neff, Park, et al., 2000).

-We present State-by-State rates of Coverage PE stratified by the presence of a chronic condition.
-The proportion of enrollees with chronic care needs ranged from 16.2 percent in Utah to 30.6 percent in Louisiana.
-Coverage fractions were higher for children with chronic care needs in every State.
-The rate typically was between 9 and 13 percentage points as high for enrollees with chronic conditions as for those without such conditions.
-In Utah, the coverage fraction was the lowest of all States in both groups of children - those who had and those who did not have chronic disease (see Special Health Care Needs Table in the Supporting Documents).
+We present State-by-State rates of Coverage PI stratified by the presence of a chronic condition.
+The proportion of enrollees with chronic care needs ranged from 17.9 percent in Utah to 32.5 percent in Louisiana.
+Coverage fractions were higher for children with chronic care needs in every State-the rate was typically between 1.95 and 5.22 percentage points as high for enrollees with chronic conditions vs. those without chronic conditions.
+In Utah, the coverage fraction was the lowest of all States in children both with and without chronic disease (see Supporting Documents for special health care needs table).